How to Calculate Your Debt-to-Income Ratio – DTI Ratio

 Your final result will fall into one of these categories.

-- 36 percent or less is the healthiest debt load for the majority of people.
+- 36% or less is the healthiest debt load for the majority of people.
 If your debt-to-income ratio falls within this range, avoid incurring more debt to maintain a good ratio.
 You may have trouble getting approved for a mortgage with a ratio above this amount.

-- 37 percent to 42 percent isn't a bad ratio to have, but it could be better.
+- 37% to 42% isn't a bad ratio to have, but it could be better.
 If your ratio falls in this range, you should start reducing your debts.

-- 43 percent to 49 percent is a ratio that indicates likely financial trouble.
+- 43% to 49% is a ratio that indicates likely financial trouble.
 You should start aggressively paying your debts to prevent an overloaded debt situation.

-- 50 percent or more is an extremely dangerous ratio.
+- 50% or more is an extremely dangerous ratio.
 This means that more than half of your income goes toward debt payments each month.
 You should be aggressively paying off your debts.
 Don't hesitate to seek professional help.

-In our example, Sam has a debt-to-income ratio of 38.5 percent.
+In our example, Sam has a debt-to-income ratio of 38.5%.
 While this isn't a bad ratio, it could become worse if Sam increases his monthly debt payments without increasing his income.